HNK Hajduk Split: Origins

 Before the match: Hajduk played HŠK Zrinjski Mostar on 13 August 1939, winning 3–2.

 In 1912, Hajduk played their first match in Zagreb against the HAŠK football club, and lost 3–2.
 The first international match against an eminent opponent was held in 1913 against Czech club Slavia Prague, which at that time were one of the strongest squads in Europe.
 Hajduk ended up losing the match 1–13 (0–13).
 After the formation of the Kingdom of the Serbs, Croats, and Slovenes, Hajduk first entered the Yugoslav league in 1923, losing their first and only match that season against SAŠK.
 However, that same year while on tour in North Africa, Hajduk defeated Marseille 3–2 in their first international match, sparking mass celebrations in Split.
 The next year, the squad was considered so strong that 10 out of the 11 players which played an international friendly for Yugoslavia against Czechoslovakia were contracted to Hajduk (only exception being the goalkeeper, as Hajduk had an Italian goalkeeper at the time).

-In 1926, in honour of the club's 15th birthday, composer Ivo Tijardović dedicated an operetta "Kraljica baluna" to the club, making it the only football club in the world to have its own operetta.
-Apart from national championship, from 1920 to 1936 Hajduk continuously competed in Dalmatian Championship, having won all but one of them.
+In 1926, in honour of the club's 15th birthday, composer Ivo Tijardović dedicated the operetta Kraljica baluna to the club, making it the only football club in the world to have its own operetta.
+Apart from the national championship, from 1920 to 1936 Hajduk continuously competed in Dalmatian Championship, having won all but one of them.

 Hajduk reached their first period of glory in the late 1920s, when they won their first two Yugoslav championships (1927 and 1929), which earned them a slot in the Central European Cup.
-Some of the best players in that period were Leo Lemešić and Vladimir Kragić, with Ljubo Benčić managed to become the best goalscorer of the 1927 season.
-Long-lasting coach of the team was one of clubs greats, Luka Kaliterna.
-During the 6 January Dictatorship the adjective "Croatian" in "Croatian Football Club" was forcibly replaced by the adjective "Yugoslav" to the dismay of the team.
-Furthermore, the 1930s proved disastrous for Hajduk, as they won no tournaments or championships, recording only a few successes in international matches.
+Some of the best players in that period were Leo Lemešić and Vladimir Kragić, with Ljubo Benčić becoming the best goalscorer of the 1927 season.
+A long-time coach of the team was one of the club's greats, Luka Kaliterna.

+During the 6 January Dictatorship, the adjective "Croatian" in "Croatian Football Club" was forcibly replaced by the adjective "Yugoslav", to the dismay of the team.

+The 1930s proved disastrous for Hajduk, as they won no tournaments or championships, recording only a few successes in international matches.

 They did manage to win one title during the Banovina of Croatia era in 1940–41, with an impressive 14–3–1 record.
-As a Croatian champion the club was about the play the playoffs for Yugoslav championship, but with World War II emerging, the championship was never finished.
-During this time, Hajduk could have had a fantastic generation led by young Frane Matošić, Ratko Kacijan, as well as prominent Czech international Jiří Sobotka.
+As a Croatian champion, the club was about to play the playoffs for Yugoslav championship, but with World War II emerging, the championship was never finished.
+During this time, Hajduk could have had a fantastic generation led by young Frane Matošić, Ratko Kacijan, and prominent Czech international Jiří Sobotka.